RazLandau/Java/BigramModel/README.md

-This program build a Bigram Language Model from a given vocabulary.
+This program builds a Bigram Language Model from a given vocabulary.

 For further reference: https://en.wikipedia.org/wiki/Language_model#n-gram_models